How Don Aaron came to live in Great Parndon, Harlow, Essex

 We recently reviewed our holiday patterns, and realised that, apart from a very late week in Tenerife (October time), we have only ever booked a package holiday when we have been away with the Grandchildren, Louise and Thomas.
 Memorable "All In" holidays in Crete, Turkey and Rhodes when the "All In" made real sense with pre-teenagers.

 Explore some of the links below to develop the story.
 The Aaron, Knapton and Pickersgill Family Tree links are fairly self evident.
 The Baker Family Tree is a little more obscure: the descendants of John Baker (married January 12, 1807, Grantham, Lincolnshire) include Ben Thompson (third generation) and Ellen Pickersgill (fourth generation).
 Ellen is my maternal grandmother.
-The Knottingley web-site has a number of references to Ben Thompson.
-Ben emigrated to America and achieved some notoriety as a Gunfighter and also as a Sheriff.
+Ben Thompson emigrated to America and achieved some notoriety as a Gunfighter and also as a Sheriff.
+Google Search will provide some interesting results

 The other links are work or hobby related.